-As illustrated in Figure 1, the Region is served by several State and Federal highways.
-The primary roadway facilities include I-70, US 56, US 59, and K-10.
+As illustrated in Figure 1, the Region is served by several State and US highways.
+The primary roadway facilities include I-70, US 24, US 40, US 56, US 59, and K-10.

-I-70 extends from east to the west across the entire state of Kansas.
+I-70 extends from east to west across the entire state of Kansas.
 I-70 serves as the main route between Kansas City and Topeka.
 Between Kansas City and Lawrence, I-70 becomes a toll road and is operated by the Kansas Turnpike Authority (KTA).